 Ivy City is a historically Black neighborhood located in Ward 5.
 The neighborhood includes a mix of commercial and industrial sites and smaller scale residential units.
 Ivy City is one of three anticipated focus areas of the larger New York Avenue Vision Framework study.
 The neighborhood is adjacent to the New York Avenue corridor which has already seen new development.

-- Health and Resilience: Improve residents health outcomes and strengthen community resilience to climate impacts.
+- Develop strategies that protect and improve community health outcomes and strengthen community resilience to climate impacts.

 Valecia Wilson, Senior Neighborhood Planner, Project Manager